Shuffle/shuffle-docs/docs/configuration.md

 ## Introduction

-With Shuffle being Open Sourced, there is a need for a place to read about configuration.
+With Shuffle being Open Source, there is a need for a place to read about configuration.
 There are quite a few options, and this article aims to delve into those.

 Shuffle is based on Docker and is started using docker-compose with configuration items in a .env file. .env has the configuration items to be used for default environment changes, database locations, port forwarding, github locations and more.